CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 ### Executing a Parameterised Command

-This example will insert a number of new rows using a parameterised statement into a connected SQLServer data source, saving the number of rows affected to the [Result][Result Property].
+This example will insert a new row, using a parameterised statement, into a connected SQLServer data source, saving the number of rows affected to the [Result][Result Property].

 A [NonQueryCommand][Command Types NonQueryCommand] is used throughout this example to insert data into the data source, however both an [AnyCommand][Command Types AnyCommand] or [AnyCommands][Command Types AnyCommands] could also be used to the same effect.